-Staff Contact: Ed Aspinall CP15 S1 HPW3 Prerequisites: INDO2101 and INDO2102 or equivalent Note/s: Open to native speakers.
+Prerequisite/s: INDO2101 and INDO2102 or equivalent

+Note/s: Open to native speakers

 Advanced learning in communication skills needed to function in a range of professional, formal and social settings.
 These include public debate and formal discussion on topics such as current affairs, literary criticism and Indonesian writings on Australia.
 Students may specialise if they wish.